 What is new vehicle replacement insurance?

 It can be stressful to wonder if your car will be a write-off or not.
 The average vehicle depreciates 10-15% per year.
 Your settlement will be for the depreciated value, not the full replacement cost.
 A write-off could mean that the difference comes out of your pocket.
-With replacement coverage, you can get a new vehicle or a cash settlement in BC and AB, for vehicles up to five years old.
+With replacement coverage, you can get a new vehicle or a cash settlement in BC or AB, for vehicles up to five years old.
 Don’t want to buy the same vehicle or use the same dealership?
 Our policies have cash settlement and no requirement to replace clauses.

 All of our policies are underwritten by an A-rated Canadian insurance company.
 With vehicle replacement insurance, you can say goodbye to depreciation!